gdsc-gcect/GCECT-APP/.github/ISSUE_TEMPLATE/ui-related-issue-template.md

 ---
 name: UI Related Issue Template
 about: For all UI suggetion or Implementation related Issues.
+Or you can use the `New Issue` Template too.
 title: UI Related
 labels: GSSoC22, help wanted, UI
 assignees: ''